-Begun in 2002 and established as a 501(c)3 in 2004, through the University of Alabama at Birmingham (UAB) School of Public Health, Congregations for Public Health (CPH) address the public health concerns of residents living in neighborhoods within a one mile radius of each church.
+Established in 2002 and designated as a 501(c)3 in 2004 with support from the UAB School of Public Health, Congregations for Public Health (CPH) addresses the public health concerns of residents living in neighborhoods within a one mile radius of each church.
 The CPH vision is to reach out to embrace their surrounding neighborhoods with programs and services to eliminate disparities and achieve optimal health, education, social, and economic well-being.

-CPH consists of six African American churches located in some of Birmingham's oldest and poorest neighborhoods.
+CPH consists of African American churches located in some of Birmingham's oldest and poorest neighborhoods.
 Poverty in these CPH neighborhoods ranges from 44.2% to 68.8%, some of the most serious poverty in the state and the nation.
-A defined geographic radius of 1 mile surrounding each church includes over 115,000 low income African Americans, including 23,000 school-age children: approximately 60% of Birmingham's African American population and 80% of its school-age children age 5-18.
-Ninety two per cent are African Americans; 1% are Hispanic/Latino; 23% are age 5-19: 48% are 20-54; and 21% are age 55-85.
+A defined geographic radius of 1 mile surrounding each church includes over 115,000 low income African Americans, including 23,000 school-age children: approximately 60% of Birmingham's African American population and 80% of its children age 5-18.
+Ninety-two percent are African American; 1% are Hispanic/Latino; 23% are age 5-19; 48% are 20-54; and 21% are age 55-85.
 Fifty-four percent of this population is female.
 In these neighborhoods, 28% of those 25 and older have a high school education and 14% have less than a 9th grade education.

 The following grant-funded and community outreach program activities have been implemented by Congregations for Public Health: